abdul-abdi/karibu/CONTRIBUTING.md

-# Contributing to SmartScope
+# Contributing to Karibu

-Thank you for your interest in contributing to SmartScope!
+Thank you for your interest in contributing to Karibu!
 This document provides guidelines and instructions for contributing to the project.

 ## Table of Contents